logo

 To Hong Kong backstamp

-The next cover was flown from Wanaganui to Palmerston North on the first flight of the East Coast Airways extension.
+The next cover was flown from Wanaganui to Palmerston North on the first flight of the East Coast Airways extension on 10 January 1938.

-It then went to Sydney by sea before being flown from Australia on the IA service to Bangkok.
+It then went to Sydney by sea before being flown from Australia on the IA service to Bangkok, presumably on IW 619 which arrived in Bangkok in the evening of 19 January.
 The date 24.1.38 is in manuscript on the back.
 That is the arrival date in Hong Kong of the sixth flight of the new IA Bangkok - Hong Kong service.

 The cover has 1/2 postage although Walker [2] suggests the rate should be 1/3.